foldager/secret-sharing/readme.md

 - [x] Secret splitting script
 - [x] Secret joining script
-- [ ] Script that takes secret and creates multipage PDF.
+- [x] Script that takes secret and creates multipage PDF.
 Any two pages can be used to re-create the secret.
 - [ ] Add metadata to document
   - [ ] Secret name
   - [ ] Description
   - [ ] Owner
   - [ ] Full list of confidants (Optional)
   - [ ] Selfdocumenting.
+Must contain enough detail that the secret can be recovered without access to script.
     - [ ] High level description of algorithm
     - [ ] Hand derived example(s)
 - [ ] Repo documentation